fabiolimamp/alkaline/README.md

 Latest version of FTEQCC is recommended for compiling.
 Both a progs.dat and a csprogs.dat file should be generated, for server-side and client-side QC, respectively.

-Sourceports with no CSQC support will just ignore csprogs.dat and work just the same with a non-expanded HUD.
+Sourceports with no CSQC support will ignore csprogs.dat and work just the same with a non-expanded HUD.